giangpth/giangpth/README.md

 - 👋 Hi, I’m @giangpth.
 - 👀 I’m interested in computational biology, bioinformatics and big data (especially some approximation algorithms)
-- 🌱 I’m currently learning more about biology and how to use computer science to solve biology problems.
+- 🌱 I’m currently learning more about biology and how to use computer science to solve biology problems and also algorithms.
 - 💞️ I’m looking to collaborate on computational biology and also apply machine learning in biology.
 Besides, I am also interested in algorithms so anything about algorithm.
 - 📫 How to reach me giangphamtranhuong@gmail.com